The Best Balkan capitals

 Like Ljubljana, 2 nights is enough to see everything you need.
 Our reflections on Zagreb here.

-Accommodation: We only stay in one place: The Palace Hotel.
-Right between the train station and the main square and facing the park.
+Accommodation: We like to stay in the Met Boutique Hotel near the Cathedral.
 Perfect for a day or two.

 From Zagreb to other Balkan capitals: Sarajevo is 6 hours by bus or 50 minutes if flying (Croatian airlines is the best option).
 Belgrade is 7 hours by bus or 65 minutes if flying (Air Serbia has direct flights).